zap8600/CCOS/README.md

 # Cotton Candy OS (CCOS)
 A barely developed OS.

-### Notice
-I'm currently looking for some developers that can help me.
-You can contact me by I emailing.
-If you email me, email both zapost86@gmail.com and zapost@chickasha.k12.ok.us

-### Thanks to...
-[Klaykap](https://github.com/Klaykap)!
-He is a very big help to me.
-I highly suggest you go check out his OS, [BleskOS](https://github.com/Klaykap/BleskOS).

 ## Why did I create it?
 When I started making this, I was coding it as a 16-bit Real Mode assembly.
 I wasn't that great at assembly because I mainly use C. Eventually, I wanted to make it in C. At the time, I didn't think that 64-bit processors could run 16-bit code, so I wanted to make it 32-bit.
 I searched for a while, but couldn't find any information.
 But when I was about to give up, I found someone on Github called [cfenollosa](https://github.com/cfenollosa) with [this tutorial](https://github.com/cfenollosa/os-tutorial) that was exactly what I needed.
 At the time, I wasn't able to start building, so I studied it.
 Eventually, I was able to start.